bshastry/bshastry.github.io/cv.md

 `Aug 2012-May 2013`
 __Research Assistant__, Computer Security Lab, Rice University.

-*Described data-flow sources/sinks for full-blown taint analysis of Tizen mobile applications.*
+*At Rice University, I consulted on a security-program analysis project focused on large scale analysis of Tizen mobile applications.
+Specifically, I enumerated the ways in which security critical information flows from user input gathering APIs to data processing end points (sinks).
+My work contributed to the first security analysis of Tizen applications.*

 `June 2011-May 2012`
 __Research Employee__, Fraunhofer Secure IT Institute, Darmstadt.

-*Ported Mandatory Access Control to Android Linux Kernel.*
+*At Fraunhofer SIT, I ported TOMOYO Mandatory Access Control (MAC) system to Android.
+I also contributed to the design and development of an Android phone prototype with enhanced security features.
+The work has been published work in top-tier security conferences.*

 `July 2007-July 2008`
 __Software Engineer__, Ittiam Systems Private Limited, Bangalore.

-*Contributed to the VoIP phone product line.*
+*At Ittiam, I worked as an software development and testing engineer.
+I wrote C code for adding new features to the Voice over IP phone, Ittiam's flagship product.
+Moreover, I was actively involved in fixing bugs, and serving as the point of contact for customers in remote locations.*

 `March-July 2009`
 __Student Assistant__, EPFL+ECAL Lab, Lausanne.

-*Implemented OpenCV extensions for a media research project.*
+*At the ECAL lab, Implemented OpenCV extensions for a media research project.*

 `Summer 2006`
 __Intern__, Ittiam Systems Private Limited, Bangalore.

-*Analyzed audio jitter in Ittiam VoIP phones.*
+*As an intern at Ittiam, I designed an experiment to measure and analyze audio jitter in Ittiam VoIP phones so that Ittiam's jitter reduction could be quantitatively and qualitatively evaluated.*

 ## Talks
 \\
 \\
 `OvS Orbit Interview`
-[Talk about security audit of OvS and fuzzing frameworks][10]
+[Podcast discussion with Ben Pfaff on my security audit of OvS and fuzzing frameworks][10]

 `RAID'17`
 [Static Program Analysis as a Fuzzing Aid][1]